MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ### V1.13.9 (March 20, 2020)

-Deploy to production: Backend release to assist with the increased loads.
+Backend release to assist with the increased loads.

 #### User/Support Impact
 -  User: There were cases in which transfer cancellations were taking a long time to take effect.
 This fixes the issue by ensuring they happen faster.